 - Such a plan would provide a healthier environment, particularly important for children and those suffering from asthma and other lung problems.

-- An indirect benefit would be the reduction of greenhouse gases that contribute to climate change.
+- An indirect benefit would be the reduction of greenhouse gasses that contribute to climate change.

 2030 Plan Goals